Select Page

 The East Grand County Fire Protection District No. 4 is dedicated to the preservation and protection of the residents and visitors to the Fraser Valley by providing our volunteer firefighters with quality training, a strong fire prevention program, and up-to-date apparatus and equipment.

-Normal Fire Restrictions
+REGULAR Fire Restrictions In Effect

 Only You Can Help Obey Fire Restrictions Sign